+The code of ethics is complemented by Code of Conduct.
 The Code of Conduct embraces the values of honesty, integrity, personal excellence and accountability which should be the cornerstone of every director's conduct.
-While the Code 2012 sets out principles of corporate governance to be observed by listed companies, the Directors' Code of Conduct amplifies the standards of ethics which should be adopted by individual directors in order to bring about the highest standards of conduct in the discharge of their duties.
+While the CG Code sets out principles of corporate governance to be observed by listed companies, the Directors' Code of Conduct amplifies the standards of ethics which should be adopted by individual directors in order to bring about the highest standards of conduct in the discharge of their duties.

-- 01. Directors' Legal Duties
+- 1. Directors' Legal Duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- 9. Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices